 To minimize potential damage to the portable toilet and its users, it’s best to use a diluted bleach solution.
 A standard ratio used is 1/3 cup of bleach per gallon of water.
 This will provide enough sanitizing power while minimizing potential damage to the plastic or other materials used in the construction of the toilet.

 When cleaning the toilet with bleach, it’s essential to ensure the area is well-ventilated.
-This will prevent accidental inhalation of fumes by those using the toilet or anyone nearby.
+Know how to ventilate your portable toilet to prevent accidental inhalation of fumes by those using the toilet or anyone nearby.

 3. Do Not Mix With Other Cleaners